syncfusion-content/ej2-angular-docs/ej2-angular/grid/connecting-to-backends/django-server-custom-binding.md

 ## Integrate Syncfusion Angular Grid with Django REST Framework (Custom Binding)

-The Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid is a robust, high‑performance component built to efficiently display, manage, and manipulate large datasets.
+The Angular Data Grid is a robust, high‑performance component built to efficiently display, manage, and manipulate large datasets.
 It provides advanced features such as sorting, filtering, and paging.
 Follow these steps to render the grid and integrate it with a Django backend.

 ### Step 1 : Creating the Angular client application